 If you specify multiple URLs on the command line, curl will download each URL one by one.
-It won't start the second transfer until the first one is complete, etc.
+It will not start the second transfer until the first one is complete, etc.

 If you try the example download as in the previous section, you will notice that curl will output the downloaded data to stdout unless told to do something else.
 Outputting data to stdout is really useful when you want to pipe it into another program or similar, but it is not always the optimal way to deal with your downloads.